 Trout Stocking Frequently Asked Questions - Get the FAQs!

-The Maryland Department of Natural Resources, Fishing and Boating Services begins the pre-season stocking in December.
-Although fish are smaller than those stocked in March, this is necessary to provide ample rearing space and continuous growth of recently hatched production fish.
-The first preseason stockings will be allocated to impoundments, special management, and delayed harvest streams providing ice fishing and catch-and-release fishing opportunities through winter and into the spring.
-Check the Department of Natural Resources website and/or our toll free number at 1-800-688-3467 to get the latest information.
-Once the "Official" Spring Trout stocking begins, the website will be updated daily and the toll free phone line will be updated every Friday afternoon.
+The Maryland Department of Natural Resources, Fishing and Boating Services, begins trout stocking in February in the eastern, southern, and central counties that experience milder weather during late winter.
+Trout stocking will begin in Allegany and Garrett counties in March and extend into May.
+Stocking also continues into May in select waters in central Maryland.
+Check the Department of Natural Resources website and/or our toll-free number at 1-800-688-3467 to get the latest information.
+Once Spring Trout stocking begins, the website will be updated daily, and the toll-free phone line will be updated every Friday afternoon.

 How many trout does Maryland stock?

-Albert Powell Hatchery personnel hatch more than 600,000 trout eggs annually to meet the trout production requirements of numerous Fishing and Boating Services goals such as internal facility fish transfers, both spring and fall “Put and Take" stocking seasons, Youth Fishing Rodeo Program and “Put and Grow" juvenile stocking requests from Freshwater Fisheries Division biologists.
-Production (weight of trout produced) will vary some from year to year and is dependent on the flow of the source spring.
+The Albert Powell and Bear Creek Hatchery personnel hatch more than 700,000 trout eggs annually to meet the trout production requirements of numerous Fishing and Boating Services goals such as internal facility fish transfers, both spring and fall “Put and Take” stocking seasons, Youth Fishing Rodeo Program and “Put and Grow” juvenile stocking requests from Freshwater Fisheries Division biologists.
+Production (weight of trout produced) will vary some from year to year and is dependent on the available flow of each facility’s source water.
+Approximately 240, 000 adult trout are reared for the Spring Put and Take Trout Stocking Program.

 When do I need a "Trout Stamp"?

-You need A trout stamp is required for anyone 16 years of age or older that catch, attempt to catch or possess trout in nontidal waters.
-Maryland residents with a valid Consolidated Senior Resident Sport Fishing License are exempt.
+A trout stamp is required for anyone 16 years of age or older who catches, attempts to catch, or possesses trout in nontidal waters.

 Does Maryland have an "Opening Day"?